MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-compliance-policy.md

 #### What's App ID?

 App ID is an identifier that uniquely identifies the app within the Apple and Google application services.
+For example, com.contoso.myapp.

 #### Find App IDs